Looking for information about other Dental Topics?

 ▲ Section references – Dean

-A permanent tooth forming underneath a baby tooth.
+X-ray view of a permanent tooth developing underneath a baby tooth.

-4) The best space maintainer is the natural tooth.
+4) The best space maintainer is a natural tooth.

 Having a space maintainer made, and then placed, is a simple process.